 Each schedule had its own unique set of criteria and was not collected for every year.
 Not all schedules are included by each state.
 Just as with other record sets you research, determine the year(s) and location(s) the record spans and the type of information it entails before you “jump into your research”.

 To learn more about Panthea Elliott a closer look at the Defective, Dependent and Delinquent schedule of 1880 was needed.
+You will often find referred to as the “DDD schedule” for short.

 This particular DDD schedule is a bit difficult to read, so let me share with you the information gleaned on Panthea.